Machine API Overview

 4. POST /permissions/PROJECT/:id/set-permissions to delegate project access

-This is intentionally separate from the trust requirements for vault metadata writes.
-AGENT keys can already create and archive vault metadata when they sign checkpoints with their active runtime key.
+This is intentionally separate from vault and vault-item write permissions.
 Attachment management, procurement, and outbound machine webhooks now exist on the same headless machine surface, but they still require their own endpoint permissions and, in some cases, additional tenant or org roles.

 Capability Feedback